Tafjorden

 Tafjorden is an inner branch of the Norddalsfjorden/Storfjorden in Fjord Municipality in Møre og Romsdal county, Norway.
 It is part of the UNESCO World Heritage Site West Norwegian Fjords.
-The fjord is located southeast of the village of Sylte, the municipal center of Norddal Municipality.
+The fjord is located southeast of the village of Sylte.
 The small village of Tafjord is located at the end of the 12 km long Tafjorden.
 The only road leading to the rather isolated village of Tafjord goes through the 5277 m long Heggur Tunnel plus several other smaller tunnels on the northern shore of the fjord.

 History

 When Olaf II of Norway fled up the Storfjorden to escape the forces of Canute the Great, he and his men journeyed up the fjord until he passed through the Norddalsfjorden and reached the Tafjorden.
 From there they passed north up the Valldalen valley and across the mountains to Lesja on his way to exile in Russia.

 On 7 April 1934, a landslide of about 2000000 m3 of rock fell off the mountain Langhamaren from a height of about 700 m.
 The rock landed in the Tafjorden which created a local tsunami which killed 40 people living on the shore of the fjord.
 The waves reached a height of 62 m near the landslide, about 7 m at Sylte, and about 16 m at Tafjord.
 It was one of the worst natural disasters in Norway in the 20th century.